 This is clearly a growing and potentially lucrative market for small businesses that are able to give customers the convenience and flexibility of doing business online.
 But what about the 30% of people who are not shopping online?
 What’s holding them back and how do can they be persuaded to make the big leap?

-Here are a few of the reasons some people are still reluctant to shop online, and a few ideas about how you, the small business owner, can change their minds.
+Here are a few of the online shopping concerns some people still have, and a few ideas about how you, the small business owner, can change their minds.

 Especially as we enter the festive season, people are shopping for gifts for their friends, loved ones, or business contacts.
 Many of them are anxious about whether an item they order online will be shipped in time to reach the recipient for Christmas.
 According to Ipsos, 58 percent of those who have not shopped online say that concerns about not receiving items they have ordered is the reason they don’t do so.